WELCOME TO THE FAMILY!

 We are humbled by a mist that hides much of the past from our eyes.
 Whence came we?
 What can we hope for tomorrow and for the future generations?
 These questions and gleanings from the past should inspire and challenge us as a family . . .
 Read More

 Those words were written by one of our founding fathers, and they begin a story that is filled with amazing pride, elegant history, reverence, and a love for family that runs deep within our bones.
 Join us as we celebrate and marvel at our glorious family heritage.

 Each year the members of this large and illustrious family gather together in the North Carolina counties of Cleveland and Mecklenburg to celebrate their heritage, and marvel at their growth and accomplishments.
-The 109th reunion of the Roberts, Borders, Mauney, Howell, Briggs and Related Families will take place on August 1st - 3rd, 2014 at the Sheraton Charlotte Airport Hotel and the Shelby City Park in Shelby, North Carolina.
+The 110th reunion of the Roberts, Borders, Mauney, Howell, Briggs and Related Families will take place on July 31st through August 2nd, 2015 at the Sheraton Charlotte Airport Hotel and the Shelby City Park in Shelby, North Carolina.

 Family members from far away as Washington state, and as near as the counties of Cleveland and Mecklenburg of North Carolina will gather again for the annual weekend of fellowship and remembering.
 We hope you will join us again also.